promesante/accounts-api/README.md

 We may group them the following way:

-* [validating HTTP request params](https://github.com/promesante/accounts-api/pull/11/files): as this endpoint is the first HTTP POST, this validation interceptors target its request JSON body
+* [validating HTTP request params](https://github.com/promesante/accounts-api/pull/11/files): as this endpoint is the first `HTTP POST`, this validation interceptors target its request `JSON` body
 * [retrieving accounts for its validation](https://github.com/promesante/accounts-api/pull/12)
 * [validating accounts](https://github.com/promesante/accounts-api/pull/13):
     * whether they are actually available